leonhard-s/ps2-rich-presence/README.md

 ## Overview

-The PlanetSide 2 Rich Presence Client (PS2RPC) is a project enabling you to display the current status of your PS2 character on [Discord](https://discord.com/).
+The PlanetSide 2 Rich Presence Client is a project enabling you to display the current status of your PS2 character on [Discord](https://discord.com/).

 ![Rich Presence Comparison](https://user-images.githubusercontent.com/35902139/161334064-8f45dea9-60c4-489d-9b9f-c8963fea2b6c.png)

 This application runs independently of the main PlanetSide 2 executable and does not affect your in-game experience.
 Instead, it listens to the game's event stream and infers the current status of your character based on kills and experience gain.

-***Note:** PS2RPC is a third-party tool and not affiliated with [Rogue Planet Games](https://www.rogueplanetgaming.com/home) or the PlanetSide 2 development team in any way.*
+***Note:** This is a third-party tool and not affiliated with [Rogue Planet Games](https://www.rogueplanetgaming.com/home) or the PlanetSide 2 development team in any way.*

 ## Work In Progress